donetick/donetick/README.md

 🛠️ "Things" Integration: Use entities (numbers, strings, booleans) to trigger tasks, track values, or connect with external systems via webhooks.

-🔑 SSO/OIDC SupportIntegrate with identity providers using Single Sign-On and OpenID Connect.
+🔑 SSO/OIDC Support: Integrate with identity providers using Single Sign-On and OpenID Connect.

 ---